 Horta Loop

 The ‘Horta Loop’ is a 2-3 hours circuit located just in the outskirts of Dili.
-It goes from Areia Branca beach (starting point at the back of Jose Ramos-Horta expresident residence) and includes the Back Beach and coastal views from the Cristo Rei statue a top Cape Fatucama.
+It goes from Areia Branca beach (starting point at the back of Jose Ramos-Horta residence) and includes the Back Beach and coastal views from the Cristo Rei statue a top Cape Fatucama.

 Atauro